CoolColdUK/planning-poker/instructions/day2.md

 ## Question 19

 modify room such that if a room does not exists, it will create it on the fly

+## Question 20

+refactor check and create room into custom hook called `useSubscribeRoom`, which take a room name as parameter, checks and create room if required, then subscribe to it automatically